Jon Berti Player Props: Marlins vs. Braves

-Jon Berti -- hitting .194 with three doubles, a home run, three walks and five RBI in his past 10 games -- will be in action for the Miami Marlins versus the Atlanta Braves, with Spencer Strider on the mound, on April 24 at 7:20 PM ET.
+Jon Berti -- with a slugging percentage of .419 in his past 10 games, including four extra-base hits -- will be in action for the Miami Marlins versus the Atlanta Braves, with Charlie Morton on the mound, on April 25 at 7:20 PM ET.

-He hit a home run while going 1-for-4 in his most recent game against the Guardians.
+He had a one-hit performance in his previous game (1-for-3) against the Braves.

 Jon Berti Game Info & Props vs. the Braves